Exports in India

 India - Exports

-The merchandise trade deficit narrowed to USD 13.4 billion in July, down from USD 18.6 billion in the same month a year earlier and the USD 15.3 billion deficit in June.
-The 12-month trailing sum of the trade deficit narrowed to USD 172.9 billion in July from USD 178.1 billion in June.
+The merchandise trade deficit narrowed to USD 9.8 billion from the USD 11.0 billion shortfall in the same month a year earlier.
+The 12-month trailing sum of the trade deficit narrowed to USD 152.9 billion in March from USD 154.1 billion in February.

-Our panelists forecast that exports will expand 8.5% in FY 2019 and imports will rise 8.4%, bringing the merchandise trade deficit to USD 189.0 billion.
-In FY 2020, we expect exports and imports will expand 9.1% and 7.9% respectively, which would result in a merchandise trade deficit of USD 202.0 billion.
+Our panelists forecast that exports and imports will expand 4.1% and 4.7% in FY 2020, respectively, bringing the merchandise trade deficit to USD 175.0 billion.
+In FY 2021, our panel projects exports and imports to expand 6.9% and 6.9%, respectively, resulting in a merchandise trade deficit of USD 177.0 billion.

 India - Exports Data